ride-share-market/devops/docs/docker/README.md

 Option 1: Before reboot

 - Install the linux-image-extra package for the new (to be rebooted into) kernal
+- If the system requires a reboot, check which new kernel version is requiring the reboot:
+- `cat /var/run/reboot-required.pkgs`
+- Install the linux-image-extra package for that version:
 - `sudo apt-get -y install linux-image-extra-3.xx.x-xx-generic`

 Option 2: After reboot